 As you can see, the four resources included in psychological capital work well together.
 People with high psychological capital believe they can control their future and that things will work out in the end.
 They work hard to reach their goals and adapt to challenges and change.
 When facing failure, they bounce back quickly and change their approach to make sure they don’t fail again.
 As you can imagine, being high in this can have a lot of benefits!

 Employers and employees both benefit from psychological capital.
 Employees that have high psychological capital outperform other employees.
 We all know companies care about employee performance!
 This finding shows that organizations should help develop employees’ psychological capital.
 While there’s still research to be done, we know that supervisor support and company culture can increase it.
 If companies make sure they have a positive culture and supervisors are supportive, employees will have higher psychological capital and, thus, perform better.

 In addition to high performance, employees with high psychological capital also have better well-being.
 One study found that when these employees have work-life balance issues, they are less likely to burnout.
 Researchers also found that psychological capital influences well-being over time.
 If you can have high psychological capital, you will be better off in the long run.
 One study even found that having high psychological capital while unemployed can improve a person’s well-being.
 Makes sense, right?
 If you have high psychological capital, you will work hard to find a job and won’t feel discouraged.

 There’s a lot of other research that shows psychological capital reduces stress and negative emotions.
 Luckily, it is something you can develop, train, or coach.
 You can get there!
 We’ll explore some ways to do this in future posts.
+Or sign up to take our online course to help you develop your psychological capital!
 In the meantime, we’d love to hear from you!
 Do you believe you have high psychological capital?
 Do you have any tips that have worked for you?